 - Steering Committee, 2019-present USENIX Security Symposium

-- Program Committee, 2023 IEEE Symposium on Security and Privacy (Oakland)
+- Program Co-Chair, 2025 IEEE Symposium on Security and Privacy (S&P)

 News